The History and Cultural Discussions Surrounding Ear Candling

 Traditional Ear Candling

-Historical accounts describe Italians, Polish, and Spanish communities using various materials to create ear candles for relaxation and wellness rituals.
+Historical accounts describe communities in Italy, Poland, and Spain using various materials to create ear candles for cultural and relaxation-based rituals.

 Different cultures have used a variety of materials for ear candles, including: